 Microsoft today announced a new version of SkyDrive, the company’s cloud storage service.
 With support for the Office Web Apps, SkyDrive hooks into the Microsoft Office ecosystem as well as the world of Windows Phone and regular Windows desktops.
 The new version of SkyDrive is written to take advantage of HTML5 and is, according to…

 As the year draws to an end, it’s hard not to look back and think about all the cool apps that I looked at over the last 12 months.
-I’ll talk a bit about my favorite apps and biggest disappointments in other posts, but I also wanted to highlight some of the coolest apps and Web Services that I use all the time but that didn’t get a lot of mainstream (or even tech blog) coverage in the last year and that deserve another look.
+I’ll talk a little bit about my favorite apps and biggest disappointments in other posts, but I also wanted to highlight some of the coolest apps and Web Services that I use all the time but that didn’t get a lot of mainstream (or even tech blog) coverage in the last year and that deserve another look.

-Without further ado, here is my list for 2010:
+Without further ado, here is my list for 2010.

 It’s been just about a week since Google’s Cr-48 prototype ChromeOS netbook appeared on my doorstep.
 Since then, I’ve been putting it through its paces, including during a short trip to a press event in Detroit, and it’s turned out to be a surprisingly useful machine.